As an Amazon Associate, we may receive a small commission from qualifying purchases but at no extra cost to you. Learn more.

 How Dogs Choose Who to Sleep With

-There are a number of factors that affect the decision of who to sleep with in a dog.
+There are a number of factors that affect a dog’s decision of who to sleep with.
 These include the following:

 1. Alpha Over Beta